io de Janeiro at dusk with Christ the Redeemer, Sugarloaf Mountain, Guanabara Bay and curving shoreline

 The Rio gay beach

-The best areas to stay in Rio de Janeiro are the neighbourhoods of Copacabana or Ipanema.
-These are the wealthier areas in town and they offer the best shops, restaurants, hotels, gay bars and clubs.
+The best places to stay in Rio are Copacabana and Ipanema.
+These neighborhoods are among the city’s wealthiest, packed with shops, restaurants, hotels, and plenty of gay bars and clubs.

 Gay nightlife